 - Introduction to City Tour

-Thailand’s national fruit has a thick, hard outer casing which conceals surprisingly dainty segmented white flesh.
-It has a delightfully subtle, almost sherbet-like taste.
-Interestingly enough, the number of fleshy segments inside the tough rind corresponds to the number of tiny tabs seen on the bottom of the fruit before peeling.
-You can open this fruit relatively easily with your hands and, once you bite into the segments, you’ll be hooked for life.3Rambutan0
+Thailand’s national fruit, mangosteen has a thick and hard rind concealing an edible, white-coloured endocarp.
+It has a subtle, almost sherbet-like taste.
+Interestingly enough, the endocarp's fleshy segments correspond to the number of tiny tabs seen on the bottom of the fruit.
+You can easily open a mangosteen with your hands, but be careful as the juice from peels can form a rather indelible stain.

-The rambutan’s name is derived from the Malay word for ‘rambut,’ meaning ‘hair’ – the reason for which is pretty obvious.
-Look past this weird exterior and try peeling away the red and yellow spiky rind and you’ll discover white, translucent flesh with a seed at its heart.
-Rambutan flesh is almost identical in appearance and texture to lychee, but the taste differs slightly, with the hairy fruit having a grape-like flavour – mostly sweet and creamy, with a slight sour edge.4Custard Apple0
+Once you look past this weird exterior and open the fruit, you'll find a white, translucent flesh with a seed at its heart.
+Rambutan flesh looks almost identical to lychee, but it has a grape-like flavour – mostly sweet and creamy, with a slightly sourish edge.

-Originally from Central America, the custard apple looks like an overgrown, bloated green raspberry.
-You can easily break this fruit into two halves with your hands and the contents is then best eaten with a spoon.
-Sometimes people mix it with coconut milk and cool it off to make delicious homemade ice cream.
-Custard apples are valued both for their great taste and for their fabled medicinal qualities.
+Originally from Central America, the custard apple looks like an overgrown and bloated green raspberry.
+You can easily break this fruit into halves with your hands.
+While it's best eaten fresh with a spoon, custard apple is often mixed with coconut milk and enjoyed as ice cream.
+Custard apples are valued both for their great taste and fabled medicinal qualities.
 It's also known as a sugar apple or bull’s heart.

-If you open this pinkish-purple, hostile-looking little fruit, you’ll see that the white creamy inner flesh has a polka-dot pattern of black seeds.
-Dragon fruits are actually related to the cactus family, require bats for their pollination and are rated as effective laxatives, so don’t eat too many in one go!
-They go great in shakes and the polka dot seeds add an interesting texture for good measure.
+If you open this pinkish-purple, hostile-looking little fruit, you’ll see that its white creamy inner flesh has a polka-dot pattern of black seeds.
+Dragon fruits (or pitaya) are rated as effective laxatives, so avoid eating too many in one go.
+This tropical fruit is also excellent as smoothies, with seeds adding an interesting texture for good measure.i